anjannair/anime-quotes-api/README.md

 An NPM package to fetch anime quotes from the website [Less-Real](https://www.less-real.com/)

 # How this API is different from the others?
 Less-Real has a database of more than 10,000 anime quotes which is crowd-sourced.
 Every time you fetch the API it will give a quote and the source of the quote at the same time, outputted in a JSON format.
-This API even gives related images which you can use.
+This API even gives related images and tags about the anime, which you can use.

 ## How To Use